NICANORKYAMBA/bank-system/README.md

 This project is a RESTful API for a banking system.
 It provides a comprehensive set of features for managing bank accounts and users.
 The API is built with Node.js and Express.js, and uses PostgreSQL for data storage.

+The project has been updated to use ES6 import/export syntax.

 ## Features

 ### Account Management